Working With Any Dataset

 NO

-Notes: The solr.TextField above should only be used as a Panl field, not a facet.
-If it is configured as a facet, then every indexed word in all of the fields will be included as a facet.
+Notes: The solr.TextField above should only be used as a Panl field, not a facet (unless you have a specific need for it - see the Panl Cookbook for an example).
+If it is configured as a facet, then every word in this field will be included in the facet values.

 Unsupported/Partially Supported Solr Field Types